andregra/undergradlab_resources/README.md

 This folder contains some coding resources for my Undergrad Econ Research Lab, where undergraduates can get some experience working with data.
 The folder "cps_housing" contains material about my project using CPS and housing data to study the relationship of demographic changes and housing prices.
-We look in particular at household formation, and immigration.
+Data for this project is drawn from the IPUMS CPS database, as well as from public files at Zillow and Redfin.
+Analysis is conducted at the county and metro area level.
 The folder "finance_examples" contains material on basic financial analysis functions and portfolio optimization.
 I show examples of simple financial strategies such as momentum trading, evaluating seasonality, implementing carry trades, calculating implied volatility and other techniques.